-It should be clearly stated on the probate application form, at Section C - Question 17 why the person is not party to the application and the renunciation form will need to be submitted in support of the application.
+It should be clearly stated on the 'Probate' application form, at Section C - Question 17 why the executor is not party to the application and the renunciation form will need to be submitted in support of the application.
 This proves to the Probate Office why the person who has renounced probate is not a party to the application.

 If a person wishes to renounce Probate, or find out more about the legal implications of doing so, they should seek legal advice before agreeing to anything.

 What if one of the Executors dies before the deceased person or before Probate is applied for?

 The person or persons making the application must state clearly on the application form, at Section C - Question 17, whether the executor died before the deceased or if the executor survived the deceased but died before Probate could be applied for.
 An original Registry issued Death Certificate confirming the statement must be submitted as part of the application.